ctmckeel93/mern-cohort-december-2022/React/Forms/front-end-crud.md

 ### Exercise

 - Make a component for a form
-- Make a component that will hold a list
+- Set state accordingly
 - use the form to create a new record
 - Add the new record to your list
-- display all of the items in your list
+- display all of the items in your list at the bottom of the component

 ## Lecture